dhoer/chef-privacy_services_manager/README.md

 #### Add an application to the global location service permissions

-Two of the services supported by Privacy Services Manager require administrative privileges to modify:
-Accessibility and Location Services.
 For this part of the walkthrough we will be adding Apple's Maps application to Location Services, but know that the process is the same for Accessibility.

 First, because Location Services is handled a bit differently under-the-hood, we have to enable the system globally.